Documentation for QWSearch

 It then returns \(T_{max}(t), p\left(T_{max}(t)\right)\).

-Warning: This function will reset the state of the QW.
+Warning: This function won't change the state of the QW.

 Parameters: